Use the Elmedia Player installer found on the official site or App Store.

 “Macgo is excellent Blu-ray player software that allows you to optimize the picture and audio quality, connect with social media, and even change regions as needed.
 It also has helpful customer service that lets you get back to watching your favorite flicks quickly.
 However, it's value has gone down because of a higher pricetag on the most recent version, and it can't out-perform other players we tested.”— J.D.
 Chadwick, toptenreviews.com

-Xvid is a MPEG-4 codec, much like x264 (AVC, used in most MP4s).
+Xvid is an MPEG-4 codec, much like x264 (AVC, used in most MP4s).
 However, unlike the latter, it uses the MPEG-4 Part 2 encoding standard.
 As a result, Xvid requires higher bitrates to achieve the same video quality as MP4.
 If 2 files of the same size were compared, the .xvid would lose.
 In addition, Xvid containers lack support for functions that would later be introduced in MP4 - most notably, subtitles.

 Xvid and DivX are both ASP codecs.
 Xvid is open-source, whereas DivX is closed-source.
-The latter is less buggy, more refined, to the point where it has been adopted as the industry standard.
-And though DivX and Xvid codecs are different, DivX player for Mac support Xvid files in most cases.
+The latter is less buggy, and more refined, to the point where it has been adopted as the industry standard.
+And though DivX and Xvid codecs are different, the DivX player for Mac supports Xvid files in most cases.
 If you’re trying to encode a file yourself, Xvid has more free tools available, but you’re better off just using AVC.
 It’ll play on more devices, and the files will be smaller.